mkristian/rails-resty-gwt/README.md

 the rails generators lost their defaults :-(, like you need to add _--migrate_ or _-t test\_unit_ to your scaffold command.

 ruby-maven might not support all possible configurations within the Gemfile, dito the maven DSL is not complete yet (from the maven point of view).

+and possible other things, ut enjoy anyways ;-)